 Research related to the DIRFloortime model supports its effectiveness in improving the core challenges of autism including relating, interacting, and communicating while decreasing caregiver stress and improving parent-child relationships.

 The use of "equine movement" in speech therapy is referred to as "Hippotherapy."

 Speech language pathologists may incorporate hippotherapy into treatment to:

 AAC includes all of the ways that we share our ideas and feelings without talking.
 We are able to assess, select and implement AAC use for our clients.
-We help our clients learn to use AAC across environments and activities, for a variety of communication purposes including requesting, commenting, responding, labeling, and asking questions.
+We help our clients learn to use AAC across environments and activities.
 Our therapists have experience with various forms of AAC, including:

 PROMPT© stands for "Prompts for Restructuring Oral Muscular Phonetic Targets".
 It is a dynamic tactile method, used for the treatment of motor speech disorders.
 PROMPT is highly effective for improving speech and helping patients develop sounds because it provides visual, auditory, tactile, kinesthetic and proprioceptive cues the speech system.